Mehmet (Matt) Kerem Turkcan

 About

 Greetings!
-I am currently a postdoctoral research scientist in Electrical Engineering at Columbia University.
-Previously, as a member of the Bionet group, I studied the efficient initialization and execution of very-large-scale, real connectome and synaptome driven, single-synapse-level simulations of neural circuits on GPUs for the purpose of understanding realistic neural networks using ablational studies and more.
-My current focus is the design of computational circuits for understanding the mushroom body and the lateral horn, two brain regions in insects linked with associative and evolutionary memories.
+I am currently a postdoctoral research scientist in Electrical Engineering at Columbia University, focusing on deep learning applications.
+Previously, as a member of the Bionet group, I studied the efficient initialization and execution of very-large-scale, real connectome and synaptome driven, single-synapse-level simulations of neural circuits on GPUs for the purpose of understanding realistic neural networks.
+Afterwards, I worked on the design of computational circuits for understanding the mushroom body and the lateral horn, two brain regions in insects linked with associative and evolutionary memories.
 I am also one of the main developers of an open-source interactive neuroscientific computing platform called FlyBrainLab (FBL) that enables access to, manipulation of and simulations for fruit fly brain data.

 News